mariesophiet/master_thesis/docs/testing_tools_usage/tls_performance_testing.md

 ### Adjusting Control Signalling
 By default, the tool uses a 0.25 second delay when sending control signals between the server and client instances.
 This is to avoid timing issues during the control signal exchange, which can cause testing to fail.

-If the default control signalling timing behaviour is unsuitable for your testing environment, you can customise the control signal sleep time or disable it entirely when executing the `pqc_tls_performance_test.sh` script.
-You can do this by including the following flags:
+If the default delay is unsuitable for your environment, you can either set a custom delay or disable it entirely:

 | **Flag**                      | **Description**                                          |
 |-------------------------------|----------------------------------------------------------|